eserilev/snappy-genesis-benchmark/README.md

 # snappy compression of genesis.ssz files for Lighthouse

-The following is a summary of an issue written by paulhauner

-Lighthouse currently includes the uncompressed `genesis.ssz` for several supported networks as part of their binary.
+A summary of an issue written by paulhauner: Lighthouse currently includes the uncompressed `genesis.ssz` for several supported networks as part of their binary.
 The total size of the genesis files is almost 60M, which makes up more than half of the total binary size (~110M).
 We could decrease the size of the binary by storing the compressed `genesis.ssz` bytes in the binary and decompressing them at start-up.

 This repo focuses on using snappy compression/decompression on `genesis.ssz` for mainnet and prater.
 The goal here is to understand the time it takes to decompress these files as we don't want to dramatically slow-down BN/VC startup.